scoconno/scoconno.github.io/examined/Intro/Essay.md

 layout: default
 title: Essay
 ---
-## E-mailing your younger self
+## An e-mail from your future self

 ### Introduction

 Our beliefs and values change over time.
 Some think that marriage is essential to a flourishing life and then find themselves thinking a solitary life the best.
 Some think that money is the only thing of value, but come to realize that, for them, family trumps wealth.
-Some are atheists when they are young, but find God later in life.
+Some are atheists when they are young but find God later in life.
 Still others follow the religion of their parents and abandon it when they become adults.
-You too have changed over time.
-There is some belief your younger self held that you no longer share.
-It may concern politics, or the nature of a meaningful life, or the nature of friendship, or God, or your ethical requirements, or the nature of the mind, etc. You will have changed your mind about at least one thing!
+You too have changed over time and will continue to do so.

+In this assignment, you will imagine that you have received an email from your future self.
+They have a surprise in store!
+You will come to suspect one of your current **political** or **ethical** beliefs.
+Your older self will explain why they now think that belief is false and encourage you to abandon it.

 ### Purpose

 The purpose of this assignment is to help you practice the following skills that are essential to your success in this course and others.

 1. Identifying your own beliefs about important philosophical topics.